Cognigy/Documentation/docs/en/docs/ai/endpoints/voice-gateway.md

   <img class="image-center" src="{{config.site_url}}ai/endpoints/images/dea6737-bdb5548-EP_Voice_Gateway.png" width="100%" />
 </figure>

-Within our Cognigy.AI platform, you can connect Cognigy virtual agents to your contact center or other phone numbers using our VoiceGateway, enabling customers to speak with your Agent instead of just writing to it.
+Within the Cognigy.AI platform, you can connect Cognigy virtual agents to your contact center or other phone numbers using Cognigy Voice Gateway.
+This feature enables customers to speak with your virtual agents instead of writing to them.

 ## Generic Endpoint Settings